blacklocus/aurora-echo/README.md

 - `-r, --region [required]`
   - e.g. `us-east-1`
 - `-n, --managed-name [required]`
   - The managed name tracking the instance you want to retire.
-This is the same as the `-managed-name` parameter used in previous steps.
+This is the same as the `--managed-name` parameter used in previous steps.
 - `--help`
   - Show options and exit.